crashka/fecdb/notebooks/README.md

 * It would also be nice to be able to define several different named contexts (with other identifying metadata, as discussed for above) and be able to swtich between them when querying&mdash;or possibly even plot them against each other.

+    * As above, separate contexts can be implemented as sets of views within disparate schemas for a user (additional support would be needed to query or plot from views across schemas).